alexandruluca/hermes-package-updater/hooks/pre-commit/readme-template.md

 global configuration under "watchedApps" and requires "name", which is the deployment name of the application and can be found in package.json of the application, path, which is the path where the application was initially cloned or installed and "reload", which should be set to "false", as the application is not pm2 drive and can't be reloaded

-A full configuration sample which updates apps on the "develop" band and has "launchbase-www" configured as a watched application would look like this
+A full configuration sample which updates apps on the "develop" band and has "hermes-www" configured as a watched application would look like this

 ```
 {
   "band": "develop",//either "release" or "develop"
   "watchedApps": [
     {
-      "name": "launchbase-www",
+      "name": "hermes-www",
-      "path": "/app/launchbase-www",
+      "path": "/app/hermes-www",
       "reload": false
     }
   ]